jackyclh3642/engg1340-gp-87-project/README.md

 1. Provide statistical report of user's financial state as summaries;
 1. Allow budget setting and alert for each types of income.

 ### Proposed extended functions

-1. Preliminary forcast of expense using previous months' data using linear regression;
-1. Export of the records to different format (ie. csv) to be analyzed and plotted in spreadsheet software;
 1. Allow setting of automatic records (ie salary, fixed expense);
-1. Alert for credit card/bill payment;
-1. Calculation of simple/compound interest stored in bank account.
+1. Allow the user to load and save the record
-1. Help the user to calculate the tax he needs to pay.
+1. Help the user to estimate the tax he needs to pay in that year.

+Code requirment
+1.dynamic memory management()
+1.File input/output
+1.Data manipulation
+1.multiple file
+1.naming style
+1.In-code documentation